ansible-collections/cisco.nxos/docs/cisco.nxos.nxos_vxlan_vtep_module.rst

                         </ul>
                 </td>
                 <td>
-                        <div>Enables ARP suppression for all VNIs This is available on NX-OS 9K series running 9.2.x or higher.</div>
+                        <div>Enables ARP suppression for all VNIs.
+This is available on Nexus 9000 series switches running NX-OS software release 9.2(x) or higher.</div>
                 </td>
             </tr>
             <tr>